 Dating, Stepparents, and Stepfamilies: What If I'm Not Ready for Another Change?

 God's Plan for Marriage: Where Can I Find Hope?

 To order When Parents Divorce or Separate: I Can Get Through This (A Catholic Guide for Kids), contact Pauline Books & Media at (800) 876-4463 or visit: http://pauline.org/whenparentsdivorce

 Now What Do I Do?
-A Guide to Help Teenagers with Their Parents' Separation or Divorce has been endorsed by Donald Cardinal Wuerl, Archbishop Edwin F. O'Brien, and other Catholic leaders.
+A Guide to Help Teenagers with Their Parents' Separation or Divorce has been endorsed by Donald Cardinal Wuerl, Cardinal Edwin F. O'Brien, and other Catholic leaders.
 It also received second place in the Family Life category of the 2007 Catholic Press Association Book awards.
 It is written as a workbook to help middle schoolers and high schoolers vent some of their anger, fear and frustration over their parentsí breakup, whether it is recent or years in the past.
 Some of the activities are fun while others are more serious; some are designed to be done alone, others can be done with friends.
 The point of this book is to help middle schoolers and high schoolers realize they are not alone as they go through this tough time.

 The chapters include:

 Feeling Bummed Out: How Do You Deal with It?

 Blame: Whose Fault Is It Anyway?